Table of Contents

 While many have heard of Medusa as a horrible monster, not many know of her interesting, even poignant, backstory.
-Medusa is more than just a monster – she’s a multi-faceted character, who was wronged.
+Medusa is more than just a monster.
+She’s a multi-faceted character, who was wronged.
 Here’s a closer look at the story of Medusa and what she symbolizes today.

 The name Gorgon comes from the word gorgos, which in Greek means horrible.
-Medusa was the only one amongst the Gorgon sisters who was mortal, although how she could be the only mortal daughter born to immortal beings isn’t clearly explained.
-Gaia is said to be the mother of all Gorgon sisters while Forcis is the father.
+Medusa’s lineage isn’t really clear.
+In some versions, her mother is said to be Gaia and her father is Phorcys.
 However, other sources cite Ceto and Phorcys as the parents of the Gorgons.
-Beyond their birth, there is little mention of the Gorgons as a group and little is known about them.
+Beyond their birth, there is little mention of the three Gorgons as a group and little is known about them.

 It could also have been that Athena was envious of Medusa’s beauty and the attraction that men had towards her.
-Whatever the exact reason, Athena turned her wrath towards Medusa and punished her by turning her into a hideous monster, with snakes growing out of her head, and a deadly stare that would immediately turn anyone to stone if they looked into her eyes.
+And so, she used this as an opportunity to destroy Medusa’s beauty.
+Whatever the exact reason, Athena turned her wrath towards Medusa and punished her.
+She did this by turning her into a hideous monster, with snakes growing out of her head, and a deadly stare that would immediately turn anyone to stone if they looked into her eyes.

 Some stories say that as a result of the rape, Medusa gave birth to Pegasus, the winged horse, as well as Chrysaor, the hero of the golden sword.
 However, other accounts say that her two children sprang from her head after she was slain by Perseus.